|What is the AHELO Feasibility Study?|

 December 2012: end of the feasibility study and publication of Volume 1 of the feasibility study report on feasibility by the OECD (Design and Implementation - already published: Full report, Executive Summary).

-June 2013: Publication of the third and final volume of the reporton further insight (and including the Conference proceedings).
+October 2013: Publication of the third and final volume of the report on further insight (and including the Conference proceedings).

 Conclusion: based on the results of the feasibility study, OECD member countries will decide whether to delve deeper into the subject as well as set out steps towards conducting a full-scale AHELO.

-Volume 1 of the Feasibility Study Report have been published: Volume 1 on the Design and Implementation (Full report, Executive Summary) and Volume 2 on Data Analysis and National Experiences (Full report, Executive Summary), and Volume 3 on the Value-added Measurement and the Conference proceeings (Full report).
+The three Volumes of the Feasibility Study Report have been published: Volume 1 on the Design and Implementation (Full report, Executive Summary), Volume 2 on Data Analysis and National Experiences (Full report, Executive Summary), and Volume 3 on the Value-added Measurement and the Conference proceeings (Full report).

 The work of the feasibility study has been financed by the participating countries and through generous contributions from Lumina Foundation for Education (United States), Compagnia di San Paolo (Italy), Hewlett Foundation (United States), Calouste Gulbenkian Foundation (Portugal), Riksbankens Jubileumsfund (Sweden), the Spencer Foundation (United States), the Teagle Foundation as well as the Higher Education Founding Council for England (HEFCE) and the Higher Education Authority of Ireland (HEA).